Duck blood and vermicelli soup: Ingredients

 Duck blood, vermicelli, dried fried tofu, dried small shrimp, duck gizzards, duck intestines, duck livers, scallion, and coriander are used to make the soup.
-Nanjing people also like to add chili oil and vinegar to the soup base.
+Chili oil and vinegar are sometimes added to the soup base in Nanjing.

 Authentic duck blood and vermicelli soup is cooked with more than twenty Chinese herbal medicines.
 Some of those who prepare it this way believe that these ingredients promote blood circulation, remove toxins and maintain beauty, as well as aiding digestion and warming the stomach.

 The main ingredient, vermicelli, is made of sweet potato.
-It is smooth, soft, waxy and tasty.
-Other key ingredients are duck blood, dried fried tofu, dried small shrimp, duck gizzards, duck intestines, and duck livers.
+It is smooth, soft, and waxy.
+Other ingredients are duck blood, dried fried tofu, dried small shrimp, duck gizzards, duck intestines, and duck livers.
 Salt, shallots, gingers, sesame oil and caraway are common seasonings.